The bell rang. You moved on.

 Your pension contributions didn't.

-When you left teaching, thousands of dollars in pension contributions stayed behind — money that was taken from every paycheck, and that you're entitled to get back.
-Most teachers don't even know they can.
+When you moved school districts or left education, thousands of dollars in pension contributions stayed behind — money that was taken from every paycheck, and that you're entitled to get back.
+Most education professionals don't even know they can.
 Recess handles every form, every phone call, and every stamp to recover what's yours and put it to work for your future.

-Taken from a teacher's paycheck every year for pension
+Taken from an educator's paycheck every year for pension

 The Problem